 The timeline and how this may affect your team

 Here are the key dates as we sunset Mercurial functionality:

 - February 1, 2020: users will no longer be able to create new Mercurial repositories

-- June 1, 2020: users will not be able to use Mercurial features in Bitbucket or via its API and all Mercurial repositories will be removed.
+- [Extended] July 1, 2020: users will not be able to use Mercurial features.
+All hg repos, wikis, and snippets will be in read-only mode.